At the beginning of each of the fire seasons

 things you should consider, things you should do to prepare and also how to

 respond to a fire situation.
 You can access this information through this (Link)to their site.
-Watch the short video it is really useful
+Also there are some very good short videos you should watch at this Link that have really useful

 being fire ready and briefly they are: